oluwafemidiakhoa/ai_research_workflow/README.md

 AI Research Workflow Overview
 AI Research Workflow is a Python-based application designed to orchestrate an AI-driven research process.
 It leverages multiple AI agents to perform specialized tasks, generate hypotheses, and manage the research workflow with both automated and human oversight.
-This modular and scalable system ensures efficient research execution, robust error handling, and continuous improvement through feedback mechanisms.
+This modular and scalable system ensures efficient research execution, robust error handling, and continuous improvement through feedback mechanisms

 Table of Contents
 Overview